Ellinaut/elliRPC-Specification/README.md

 ## Introduction

-*elliRPC* is a specification for how a client should execute remote procedure calls (RPCs) over HTTP, and how a server should respond the procedure results to the client.
+*elliRPC* is a specification for how a client should execute remote procedure calls (RPCs) over HTTP, and how a server should respond the procedure execution results to the client.

 ## Conventions